Madushika-Pramod/algo-trading/README.md

-# Alpaca-Backtrader Trading Bot
+# Alpaca-Backtrader Algorithmic Trading Bot

-This repository hosts a Python-based trading bot developed to leverage Alpaca's API and backtrader.
-The bot supports both backtesting and live trading of algorithmic strategies.
+Welcome to our algorithmic trading bot, designed to harness the power of Alpaca's API and backtrader in Python.
+This trading bot seamlessly supports both backtesting and live trading of custom strategies.

-## 🎯 Key Features
+## 🎯 Core Capabilities

-- **Backtesting:** Facilitates quick testing against historical market data.
+- **Efficient Backtesting:** Rapidly test your strategies against historical market data for quick evaluations.
-- **Live Trading:** Enables real-time automated trading through Alpaca's commission-free API.
+- **Real-time Live Trading:** Harness Alpaca's commission-free API to implement automated trading in real time.
-- **Customizable Strategies:** Offers an intuitive implementation of strategies via Python.
+- **Strategies Customization:** The bot allows for an intuitive implementation of strategies using Python, tailoring the bot to your trading approach.

-Please be informed of the potential financial risks associated with algorithmic trading.
-It is strongly advised to conduct comprehensive backtesting before moving on to live deployment.
+We strongly advise understanding the potential financial risks associated with algorithmic trading.
+Thorough backtesting is recommended before proceeding to live trading.

-## 🔧 Prerequisites
+## 🔧 System Requirements

 - Python 3.9
 - Pdm ([Installation Guide](https://pdm.fming.dev/latest/))

-## 💻 Installation and Setup
+## 💻 Installation & Configuration Steps

 1. Clone the repository:
     ```